The Biggest Female Icon Every Year Since You Were Born

 1955: Marilyn Monroe

-Does Marilyn Monroe’s idol status really need any explanation?
-We’re calling her out here for her role in 1955’s The Seven Year Itch, but the model, actress, and singer certainly made an impact all throughout the ‘50s and beyond!
+Does Marilyn Monroe's idol status really need any explanation?
+We're calling her out here for her role in 1955's The Seven Year Itch, but the model, actor, and singer certainly made an impact all throughout the '50s and beyond.

 1956: Grace Kelly

-Grace Kelly had a lasting legacy in the worlds of film, fashion, and pop culture in general.
-But in 1956, when she married Prince Rainier III and became the princess of Monaco, all eyes were truly on her.
+Grace Kelly left a lasting legacy in the worlds of film, fashion, and pop culture in general.
+In 1956, when she married Prince Rainier III and became the princess of Monaco, all eyes were truly on her.

 1957: Lucille Ball

-Actress Lucille Ball’s hit television show I Love Lucy premiered in 1951 to rave reviews.
-According to Lifetime, “for four of its six seasons, I Love Lucy was the most-watched show on TV” and the series also made Ball and Desi Arnaz “the first millionaire TV stars in history.”
+Actor Lucille Ball's hit television show I Love Lucy premiered in 1951 to rave reviews.
+According to Lifetime, "for four of its six seasons, I Love Lucy was the most-watched show on TV," and the series made Ball and Desi Arnaz "the first millionaire TV stars in history."

 1958: Nina Simone